Helen Kushnick: The Late Shift

 The 1996 HBO TV movie The Late Shift (based on Bill Carter's New York Times bestselling book of the same title) uncovered the network politics that occurred prior to the retirement of Johnny Carson from The Tonight Show on NBC.
 The film starred Kathy Bates as Kushnick, who received an Emmy Award nomination for her role, and won a Golden Globe and Screen Actors Guild Award.
 Kushnick sued over her portrayal, and settled out of court for an undisclosed sum.

 Personal life

-In 1983, Kushnick's three-year-old son, Samuel, died of AIDS due to an infected blood transfusion.
+In 1983, Kushnick's three-year-old son, Samuel, died from AIDS-related complications due to an infected blood transfusion.
 Her husband Jerrold died at age 57 from colon cancer.
-Kushnick's daughter Sara Gorber is the sole surviving member of her immediate family.
+Kushnick's daughter Sara Gerber is the sole surviving member of her immediate family.
 Kushnick, raised Catholic, converted to Judaism when she married Jerrold Kushnick.

 Kushnick died of breast cancer in Los Angeles on August 28, 1996, aged 51.